 In the face of an aging and shrinking workforce, the profession is not regenerating itself fast enough to meet the increased demand for ethical and competent financial planning advice.
 The Center seeks to increase the financial planning talent pipeline by improving the awareness and desirability of, and respect for, the profession, and to ensure the future workforce has the necessary knowledge, skills and agility.

-Center’s work in advancing Workforce Development includes:
+Center’s work in advancing the Talent Pipeline includes: